Cyphrme/Coze/README.md

 - `kty` - "Key type".
 Redundant by `alg`.
 - `iss` - `tmb` fulfills this role.
 Systems that need something like an issuer, associating messages with people/systems, can look up "issuer" based on thumbprint.
-Associate thumbprints to issuers.
-This is the design we opinionatedly recommend.
+Associating thumbprints to issuers is the design we recommend.
 - `exp`- "Expiration".
 Outside the scope of Coze.
 - `nbf` - "Not before".
 Outside the scope of Coze.
 - `aud` - "Audience".
 Outside the scope of Coze., but consider denoting this with 'typ'.